arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-12
-On this branch, we won't actually be making any code changes!
-It's just here for continuity with the other tasks and concepts.

-## User story
-As a user, I would like to be able to render many pieces of content via this template in the browser.

-## Concepts
-- Resolvers

-## New Files on this branch
-- None

-## Changed files:
-- None

-## What's next?
+## Lab 12
 Now that we can render complex features, it's time to add some complexity to our layouts.
 We'll do that by introducing a new type of component: Chains.
-Switch to branch `fusion-13` to see how!
+Switch to branch `lab-13` to see how!
+For more details on chains, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/creating-chain-component.md?version=2.6)

-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the thirteenth user story (task Fusion-13), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-12 instead.

-## Task: User Story 12
-As a user, I would like to group features together to create more complex layouts.

-## Guide
 To group features together, we need to create a chain.
 A [chain](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/user-docs/pagebuilder-editor-adding-features-and-chains/) is a collection of features organized in a predetermined structure.
 In this task, we will create two chains - a default chain and a grid chain.

 NOTE: All chains are places in the `components/chains` directory